haydenrou/todoist_helper/README.md

 ## Options
 - When adding a TODO, you can give the content (`-c`) flag to provide content
   - `todoist_helper add todo -c "My new TODO"`
 - When showing TODOs, you can add filters with the filters (`-f`) flag, and multiple separated by commas.
-See [Todoist's filter documentation](https://todoist.com/help/articles/introduction-to-filters)
+See [Todoist's filter documentation](https://todoist.com/help/articles/introduction-to-filters) *
   - `todoist_helper show todos -f "today"`
-  - `todoist_helper show todos -f "today | overdue"`
 - When showing TODOs, you can specify the columns you'd like to see as a result with the attribute(s) (`-a`) flag
   - `todoist_helper show todos -a "id,content"`